michaelschott00/twitter-sentiment-analysis/README.md

 pip install -r requirements.txt
 ```

-To fine-tune a model, run the `main.py` script with the corresponding configuration
+To fine-tune a model, run the [main.py](twitter/main.py) script with the corresponding configuration
-files from the `configs` directory.
+files from the [configs](configs).
 For example, to train a Sentence-BERT
 model for classification run the following command from the root directory of
 the repo: